 This guide details the process of splicing Performance Analytics results by tag.
 You can apply this pattern to many views.

-- Open your messaging project and go to Reports » Performance Analytics.
+- Go to Reports » Performance Analytics.

 - Select the Lifecycle dashboard.